-The Nesting tool will automatically vector shapes within the user defined area in the most efficient way it can calculate (based on the user defined parameters).
-By default the area the vectors will be fitted is the current Job Size but it is also possible to select a vector as the nesting This area. is way powerful to optimize material usage and increase toolpath efficiency when laying out and cutting a number of shapes.
+The Nesting tool will automatically fit vector shapes within the user defined area in the most efficient way it can calculate (based on the user defined parameters).
+By default the area the vectors will be fitted is the current Job Size but it is also possible to select a vector as the nesting area.
+This is а powerful way to optimize material usage and increase efficiency toolpath when laying out and cutting a number of shapes.